Say goodbye to jotting things down in paper notebooks — from here on out, we’re upgrading to tablets for all of our note-taking needs.

 — Cannot run the camera at the same time as another app/document

 The Apple iPad Air falls between Apple’s more expensive powerhouse Pro and the base iPad model.
-Of the three, it’s the best value if an iPad is a must-have on your list.
-The iPadOS operating system combined with the RAM and storage provides fast processing for apps and streaming.
+Of the three, it’s the best value if an iPad is a must-have on your list and the 2022 model is a substantial upgrade.
+The iPadOS operating system comes with a powerful Apple M1 chip and a significant memory upgrade to 256GB that provides fast processing for apps and streaming.

 In specs, the Air isn’t quite as responsive as the Pro when using a stylus.
 But in the real world, the human eye can’t tell the difference.
 The Apple iPad Air also gets the benefit of having most apps from major software companies like Photoshop and illustrator catering to the iPadOS system.
 Consequently, it’s compatible and user-friendly with a lot of programs.